-Below you can find an estimation of the total study expenses for a full-time master's programme.
+Below you can find an estimation of the total study expenses for a full-time MSc study programme.
 The study expenses for EU-students consist of tuition fee, living expenses and insurance.
-Non-EU and non-EFTA also need to pay for a residence permit and handling fees.
+Non-EU and non-EFTA also need to pay thedues for a visa and legal residence.
 Travel costs to and from the Netherlands are not included.

 |EU/EFTA students||Non-EU/EFTA students|

 |Living expenses||€ 24,800.00||€ 24,800.00|

 * No rights can be derived from this information.
 Conditions and amounts mentioned may be subject to change depending on Dutch legislation and Wageningen University policies.

 Tuition fee: This fee is determined by the University board

 and based on two full academic years (24 months).
 It is possible to receive a

 partial refund of the tuition fees after termination of enrolment.
 No refund

 will be made if enrolment is terminated as of 1 July or 1 August unless the